The Common Program of the People's Republic of China 1949-1954

 A Red Number indicates the subject was a major theme in the editorial.
 A Black Number indicates a minor theme in the editorial.
 Source: Oksenberg (1982).

-On May 1 and October 1 big parades are held on Tiananmen Square in Beijing to celebrate Labor day and National Day.
-The parades are orchestrated events.
+On May 1 and October 1 big parades were held on Tiananmen Square in Beijing to celebrate Labor day and National Day.
+The parades were orchestrated events.
 They have multiple purposes: Celebrating the new era of socialism and denouncing the old order.
 A demonstration of the power of the PLA and the achievements of the People's Republic of China.
 Legitimation of the authority of the CCP.
 Emphasizing the role of Mao Zedong and display of solidarity with the international socialist camp.

 1949 Shanghai citizens warmly welcomed the PLA into the city

-(Below the captions of the photos are the slogans and themes of the national days of 1949-1954.)
 Concerning political engagement, aside from classroom lectures on current events and politics, the Party strongly advocated for a range of extracurricular activities.
 These activities primarily involved: delving into the histories of political figures such as Lenin, Stalin, and Mao Zedong through mediums like poems, songs, novels, stories, and films; excursions to public sites like museums, historical landmarks, exhibitions, and galleries showcasing the contented lives of children in the Soviet Union and China; discussions revolving around movies to grasp the significance of the Chinese Revolution and the contented life in "New China"; and fostering an awareness of labor and respect for workers and farmers.
 These extracurricular political endeavors were typically led by members of the Young Pioneers.
 Moreover, elementary schools also participated in various national campaigns aimed at encouraging children to contribute to the nation, such as the One Bowl of Rice Campaign and the Winter Garment Campaign, which urged donations of rice or winter clothing to aid victims of natural disasters and war in 1950.

 The CCP sets itself the goal to introduce a proper patriotism and therefore bans all foreign influences because they are seen as a way to infiltrate and to exploit the Chinese people.
 In particular, the Roman Catholic church is considered a threat.
 See article 5.
 On the contrary, socialist internationalism is viewed as a component of a novel set of values.
 Within the framework of the "lean to one side" policy, embracing Soviet culture was intertwined with one's political allegiance and was either rewarded or punished accordingly in political terms.
 During the peak of the Sino-Soviet alliance, individuals were categorized as either "Russophiles" or "anti-Soviet, anti-socialist, anti-revolutionary rightists."
 Whether someone expressed affection for the Soviet Union and backed Sino-Soviet friendship served as a criterion for assessing their internationalist spirit, loyalty to New China, and support for socialism.
 Conversely, expressions of "admiration for the U.S., apprehension towards the U.S., and amicability with the U.S." were strongly condemned and marginalized.
 This Sino-Soviet friendship is by no means intended to build personal relationships (All forms of personal communication between Chinese and Soviet citizens have to be officially sanctioned and subject to surveillance), it has the meaning of a strategic relationship at the state level.
 See also article 45